deeztek/Hermes-Secure-Email-Gateway/README.md

 `sudo fdisk -l `

-Look for 250 GB drive you created earlier device ID, usually /dev/sdb.
-Ensure you select correct device ID before running the commands below)
+Look for the device ID of the 250 GB drive you created earlier, it's usually `/dev/sdb`.
+Ensure you select the correct device ID before running the commands below.

-**Create partititon**
+**Create partition**

 `sudo fdisk /dev/sdb`

 * Hit "n" to add new partition
 * Hit "p" for primary partition
 * Hit "Enter" for partition 1
-* Hit "Enter" for default first sector
+* Hit "Enter" for default: first sector
-* Hit "Enter" for default last sector
+* Hit "Enter" for default: last sector
 * Hit "w" to write changes to disk and exit

 **Format Partition**